ligato/docs/docs/user-guide/concepts.md

 More information: [consul documentation][consul-plugin]

 Consul is a service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality.
-The Consul plugin provides access to a consul key-value data.
-Location of the Consul configuration file can be defined either by the command line flag `consul-config` or set via the `CONSUL_CONFIG` environment variable.
+The Consul plugin provides access to a Consul KV data store.
+Location of the Consul configuration file is defined by the flag `consul-config` or set via the `CONSUL_CONFIG` environment variable.

 ### Bolt

-[Bolt][bolt] is low-level, simple and fast key-value data.
+[Bolt][bolt] is low-level, simple and fast KV data store.
 The Bolt plugin provides an API to the Bolt server.

 ### FileDB

 More information: [fileDB documentation][filedb-plugin]

 fileDB is unique in that it uses the host OS filesystem as a database.
 The key-value configuration is stored in text files in a defined path.
-The fileDB connector works like any other KVDB connector, reacts on data change events (file edits) in real time and supports all KVDB features (resync, versioning, microservice labels, ...).
+The fileDB connector works like any other KV data store connector, reacts on data change events (file edits) in real time and supports all KVDB features (resync, versioning, microservice labels, ...).

 The fileDB is not a process, so it does not need to be started - the vpp-agent only requires correct permission to access configuration files (and write access if the status is published).

-The configuration file format and can be `.json` or `.yaml`.
+The configuration file format can be `.json` or `.yaml`.

-fileDB requires config file to load, via flag `--filedb-config=<path>`.
+fileDB requires the config file to load, via flag `--filedb-config=<path>`.

 Example config file: